THE HOUSE (COMMUNITY SPACE & MAIN OFFICE)

 778.558.5385 | email@example.com

 Dara’s heart for Vancouver comes from growing up in an environment where love of others was central and kingdom care was key.
-She is a Vancouver local with several years of experience working in non-profits around our city in areas of communications’ and administration.
+She is a Vancouver local with several years of experience working in non-profits around the city in areas of communications’ and administration.
 Dara has a particular passion for supporting Vancouver’s youth and families.
-She is thrilled to join the vibrant Inner Hope team.
-She loves the strong focus on community and is very happy to be part of it.
-A few of things that Dara enjoys (that are not work-related) are her fiancé (Ben), her church (First Baptist, Vancouver), all things sweet, coffee, gardening, hiking, camping, and games.
+She is thrilled to be a part of the vibrant Inner Hope team—she loves the strong focus on community.
+A few of Dara's favourite things are her husband (Ben), her daughter (Eileen), all things sweet, coffee, gardening, hiking, camping, and games.

 778.895.HOPE (4673) | firstname.lastname@example.org

 Priscila knew that she wanted to work for people from a very young age.
 She started visiting children at the children’s hospital in La Paz Bolivia when she was 15 and has been either teaching, counselling or walking side by side with vulnerable populations ever since.
 She has an undergrad in Psychology and hopes to continue with further studies in order to prepare herself to help others in a deeper and more effective way.
 She has a heart for women and girls and believes that they should be able to understand their worth and change the world with their own unique ideas and characteristics.
 She is also a musician, and has made it her goal to inspire and uplift with the music she writes.
 Priscila loves cult classic movies, listening to music while being on the bus, going swimming with her baby boy, and having brunch with her husband.

 John and Jenn Johnstone